This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 If your child is sick, wait to get the vaccine until his or her symptoms go away.
 Do not let him or her get a second dose if he or she had a severe allergic reaction to the first dose.

 What are the risks of the hepatitis A vaccine?

 The area where your child got the shot may be sore or tender.
 This is usually mild and goes away in a few hours.
-He may also have a headache or loss of appetite, or feel tired for up to 2 days.
-He may have an allergic reaction to the vaccine.
+He or she may also have a headache or loss of appetite, or feel tired for up to 2 days.
+He or she may have an allergic reaction to the vaccine.
 This can be life-threatening.
 If your child has severe allergies, including to latex, ask if the vaccine contains ingredients that can trigger an allergic reaction.

 - Your child has signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.

 - Your child has a high fever or any behavior changes that concern you.

 When should I contact my child's healthcare provider?

 - You have questions or concerns about the hepatitis A vaccine.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.